Bernie Sanders 2020 presidential campaign: Health concerns and return to campaigning

 Sanders was hospitalized on October 1, 2019, after experiencing chest pains at a campaign event in Las Vegas.
 He was diagnosed with a heart attack, and a routine operation was performed to insert two stents to address a blockage in an artery.
 Scheduled campaign events and appearances were canceled until further notice, but he confirmed that he would be in the October debate.

 On October 19, 2019, Sanders accepted the endorsement of Representative Alexandria Ocasio-Cortez at a rally in Queens, New York.
 The Queens rally had almost 26,000 attendees, making it the largest rally held by a 2020 Democratic primary candidate by attendance.
-The Queens rally was Sanders' first rally since his heart attack, and his second public appearance after the Democratic debate that month.
-It is generally considered an inflection point for his campaign, as Sanders' polling saw a significant recovery following the rally and endorsement.

 In December 2019, three months after experiencing a heart attack, Sanders released three letters from physicians detailing his health.
 A letter from Attending Physician of Congress Brian P. Monahan declared Sanders "in good health currently" and detailed his discontinuation of use of beta blockers and blood thinning medication prescribed to him after the procedure, while letters from two cardiologists also declared Sanders as healthy.
 Even after releasing the letters, Sanders faced criticism from other candidates for failing to be transparent about his health condition.
 Defending Sanders, his spokeswoman Briahna Joy Gray falsely claimed that Mike Bloomberg had also "suffered heart attacks in the past."
 Gray later issued a statement saying she had misspoken: "I misspoke when I said Bloomberg had a heart attack.
 Rather, he underwent the same stent procedure as Bernie.
 Bernie released 3 detailed medical reports in December — just like the other candidates."